museomix/museomix.org/wp-content/plugins/youtube-channel-gallery/readme.txt

 **Feed tab:**

+* **Key:** You must insert your own API key.
+The API key inserted is an example anf if you do not change the API key for yours you may receive an error message of exceeded quota.
+This is necessary in version 3 of the YouTube API, [Obtaining authorization credentials](https://developers.google.com/youtube/registering_an_application).
+Shortcode attribute: key; value: API key.
+(Required).
 * **Video feed type:** option to select the feed type to use to show videos.
 Yo can select uploaded by the user or playlist.
 Shortcode attribute: feed; value: user (default) or playlist.
 (Optional).
 * **YouTube user id/YouTube playlist id:** the user id of the user's Youtube videos you want to show or the id of the playlist.
 Shortcode attribute: user; value: String.
 (Required).
 * **Playlist order:** this option appears if you selected playlist as Video feed type.
 You can show videos in a playlist by ascending or descending order.
 Shortcode attribute: feedorder; value: asc (default) or desc.
 (Optional).